kbouchard/crypto-sheets/README.md

 5. Back to your Google sheet, refresh the page, a **CRYPTO** menu will appear next to **Help**
 6. That's it!
 You now have the `CRYPTO_PRICE()` function available in your sheet.

+## Post-installation steps
+On your first installation, you won't have the price data right away, so you need to fetch it.
+1. Go to **CRYPTO** &rsaquo; **Fetch API data**.
+2. Wait for the script to finish running.
+3. Go to **CRYPTO** &rsaquo; **Refresh prices**.

+Note: These two steps are required whenever you want to have the latest prices displayed.

+## Refresh prices automatically
+_Coming soon..._

 ## Usage
 Display prices of a single cell:
 ```